DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

     * items `string`

 ### AzureIaaSVMJob
-* AzureIaaSVMJob `object`: The Azure IaaS VM workload-specifc job object.
+* AzureIaaSVMJob `object`: The Azure IaaS VM workload-specific job object.
   * actionsInfo `array`: Gets or sets the state, or actions, applicable on this job.
 Examples of the actions are: Cancel or Retry.
     * items `string` (values: Invalid, Cancellable, Retriable)
   * duration `string`: The time that elapsed during the execution of this job.